Real-life mystery of JK Rowling's 'secret' novel uncovered

 Rowling, 47, said it had been “wonderful” to publish for once without hype or expectation and to get feedback under a different name even if that meant some publishers rejected her work as they had when she first touted her Harry Potter books.

-Russells apologized “unreservedly” for the disclosure by partner Chris Gossage to his wife’s best friend Judith Callegari during a private conversation.
+Russells apologised “unreservedly” for the disclosure by partner Chris Gossage to his wife’s best friend Judith Callegari during a private conversation.

 “Whilst accepting his own culpability, the disclosure was made in confidence to someone he trusted implicitly.
 On becoming aware of the circumstances, we immediately notified JK Rowling’s agent,” the law firm said in a statement.